Configuration and Settings¶

 Note

-If in doubt, try using norm_threshold
+If in doubt, try using norm_threshold or norm_derivative_threshold_l2

 with sensible values for the related parameters.
 (Choosing good values for these